 Best Bang for the Buck: LISUEYNE 12V Kids Electric Ride-On Car

-The best feature about this car is that it has a remote control for the parents.
+The best feature of this car is that it has a remote control for the parents.
 This way, you won't have to worry about your kid driving off or leaving the yard.
-This product will also be a great option for younger children since they won't have to control the car if they don't want to.
+This product will also be an excellent option for younger boys and girls since they won't have to control the car if they don't want to.

 This electric car will last a long time with its wear-proof tires and durable build, and it also comes with seat belts to keep your child extra safe.

-Bottom Line: This car has many features for the price, including open/close doors, horn, rearview mirror, working headlights, and an mp3 player.
+Bottom Line: This car has many components for the price, including open/close doors, a horn, a rearview mirror, working headlights, and an mp3 player.
 It is very realistic looking and comes in four vibrant colors.
 The remote control for parents will significantly reduce the possibility of any accidents.

 - Comes with remote control